thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 }
 ```

 By creating an IIFE with one parameter and invoking it with the value of `i`, the value of `i` is stored in the parameter `j`.
-This works because the value of `i` is _not_ a reference type.

 ## Higher Order Functions